mkardous-silabs/connectedhomeip/docs/silabs/general/GATT.md

-# Using Simplicity Studio's GATT Configurator with Matter
+# Using Simplicity Studio's GATT Configurator with Matter GitHub Repo

+**[GITHUB]**

+> **Note:** This guide is intended for developers who are primarily developing outside of Simplicity Studio.
+If you are developing using Simplicity Studio please consider the section on [Matter in Simplicity Studio](../dev/studio/index.md) for more information.

 The Simplicity Studio Bluetooth GATT Configurator is an Advanced Configurator within the Simplicity Studio Project Configuration suite.
 For more information on